deadlocker8/SportTracker/README.md

   - a planned tour is shared with you
   - a shared planned tour has been updated
   - your access to a shared planned tour has been revoked
-  - a shared planned has been deleted
+  - a shared planned tour has been deleted
 - long-distance tours:
   - a long-distance tour is shared with you
   - a shared long-distance tour has been updated
   - your access to a shared long-distance tour has been revoked
   - a shared long-distance tour has been deleted
-- the distance of a workout is longer than any other distance workout with the same type that was performed before
+- a workout sets a new distance record for its workout type
-- the duration of a fitness workout is longer than any other fitness workout that was performed before
+- a fitness workout sets a new duration record
 - a month goal is reached
 - the total distance of a month is greater than any previous month
 - the total duration of a month is greater than any previous month

-All those notifications will be shown in the notification center (reachable via the notification counter in the navbar).
+All notifications are shown in the notification center (reachable via the notification counter in the navbar).
 SportTracker can also be configured to send these notifications via a notification provider.

 Supported notification providers:
-- `ntfy` (More information about ntfy and how to set up your own ntfy server: https://github.com/binwiederhier/ntfy)
+- `ntfy` (more information about ntfy and how to set up your own ntfy server: https://github.com/binwiederhier/ntfy)

 ![](screenshots/notifications.jpg)

-For each notification provider you can choose, which notifications should be sent:
+For each notification provider, you can choose which notifications should be sent:
 ![](screenshots/notifications_settings.jpg)